uberhalit/SekiroFpsUnlockAndMore/README.md

 ## Version History

+* v1.1.1 (2019-03-31)
+  * Fixed topmost for borderless
 * v1.1.0 (2019-03-30)
   * Added game speed modifier (thanks to Zullie the Witch#7202 for offset)
   * Added player speed modifier (thanks to Zullie the Witch#7202 for offset)
+  * Custom resolution now support displays down to 1280x720
   * Settings are saved and loaded from config file now
-  * FOV will now stick even after save game load
+  * FOV will now stick even between loads
   * Fixed a potential issue with unlimited frame rate unlock
   * Fixed a potential issue when user tried to enable borderless while in minimized fullscreen
   * Improved initial load time til game is patchable